djarky/UwU-tv/Readme.md

-this is a random awesome UwU player, rii YT DM VM  also this support  iptv m3u pls playlist (playlist included) . turn pokeswitch for corsproxy.io
+this is a random awesome UwU player,  YT DM VM  also this support  iptv m3u pls playlist (playlist included) . turn pokeswitch for corsproxy.io

 py for your flask python if some server that can't set connection because CORS and corsproxy.io don't work

-clone this on repl.it with repl.it button run server.py and replace in tube.js --> const flaskserver="https://putyourserver.here" ;
+clone this on repl.it with repl.it button run server.py and replace in tube.js --> const flaskserver

 Here!!!
 https://djarky.github.io/UwU-tv/